 Upon arriving on the planet of Batuu you’ll be visiting Black Spire, a remote trading outpost filled with smugglers, traders and the resistance looking to gather forces.
 They’re all doing their best to avoid the First Order who have arrived in Black Spire to maintain control.
 Hollywood Star Wars Land brings the Star Wars story to life with you in it!

 As you enter Star Wars Galaxy’s Edge Disney World you’re in the outskirts of Black Spire where the Resistance comes together in order and tries to steer clear of the First Order.
 This is where you will find the Rise of the Resistance attraction and the Resistance Supply kiosks where you can purchase all of your Resistance gear.

 As you move towards the middle of Star Wars land you’ll encounter the First Order as they patrol the area.
 Make sure to interact with all of the characters you come into contact with and watch the story unfold while you’re part of it.
 Being able to be part of the story is part of the fun!

 What you need to know:

-The 14 acre, fully immersive land (similar in size to Toy Story Land) is home to 2 attractions, Millenium Falcon: Smugglers Run and Star Wars: Rise of the Resistance (opening December 5, 2019), shopping, dining, and entertainment.
+The 14 acre, fully immersive land (similar in size to Toy Story Land) is home to 2 attractions, Millenium Falcon: Smugglers Run and Star Wars: Rise of the Resistance, shopping, dining, and entertainment.

-There are two entrances into Star Wars Land: Galaxy’s Edge at Hollywood Studios.
+There are two entrances to Hollywood Studios Star Wars Land.
 The main entrance is near the Muppet’s Vision 3D and Baseline Tap House which sits next to the remains of the once standing Streets of America.
 I was so happy when Disney left a nod to the past behind!